THOMASELOVE/431-2018-project/README.md

 Materials for the Fall 2018 431 Course Project will arrive as soon as possible.

+The current draft of the instructions is available at https://thomaselove.github.io/431-2018-project/

 ## Your Project includes TWO studies.

 Your final project is a portfolio of work related to two studies you will complete.